Pylons-tech/pylons_sdk/SDK-tutorial.md

   ```
   pylonscli keys list --keyring-backend=test
   ```
-  This command will list all the private keys that are available in the chain.
+  This command will list all the local keys that are available in the chain.
   The result will be like the following.
   ```
   [